Adireddy Bhavani: Early life

-Adireddy Bhavani is the daughter of former Union Minister Kinjarapu Yerran Naidu and sister of Ram Mohan Naidu Kinjarapu.
+Adireddy Bhavani is the first child of former Union Minister Kinjarapu Yerran Naidu and sister of Ram Mohan Naidu Kinjarapu.
 She completed her Masters of Science from IILM University.
 She married Adireddy Srinivas, son of Adireddy Appa Rao, a Member of Legislative Council.
+She is of the velama community (caste).

 Political career

 Adireddy Bhavani contested the 2019 Andhra Pradesh Legislative Assembly election from Rajahmundry City Assembly constituency on behalf of Telugu Desam Party and won as the Member of the Legislative Assembly.